 NASDAQ OMX Helsinki Exchange at the market price quoted at the time of the

-buyback.
-The corporation will buy back its own shares to use them as
+corporation will buy back its own shares to use them as consideration in

-consideration in connection with any company acquisitions and other industrial
+connection with any company acquisitions and other industrial restructuring, to

-restructuring, to develop the capital structure of the corporation, finance
+develop the capital structure of the corporation, to finance investments, and

-investments, to dispose of the shares in some other way or cancel them.
-The
+to dispose of the shares in some other way, or retain or cancel them.
+The share

 Vice President, Communications

-Uponor is a leading supplier of plumbing and heating systems for the
+Uponor is a leading supplier of plumbing and indoor climate systems for the

 residential and commercial building markets across Europe and North America and